Accio/MCBDD/index.md

 The slides can be found [here](assets/2026/MCBDD-2026-ModuleII.pdf).

-The offline activity including reading and programming.
-Details will be given.
+The offline activity including reading and programming:
+* After lecture 3 (March 20th), please think about how to define representativity and selectivity mathematically, and read about the Gini Index and Shannon Entropy.
+* Read this review before the next lecture on March 27th: Vincent, Fabien, and Davide Gianni.
+“The Limitations of Small Molecule and Genetic Screening in Phenotypic Drug Discovery.”
+Cell Chemical Biology (2025). https://doi.org/10.1016/j.chembiol.2025.10.008.

 <a name="moduleiii"></a>